Alfresco/alfresco-js-api/alfresco-core-rest-api/docs/NodesApi.md

 Restore a deleted node

-Attempts to restore the deleted node identified by **nodeId** to its original location.\n
+Attempts to restore the deleted node identified by **nodeId** to its original location.

 ### Example
 ```javascript